-15. SURFACE WATER DRAINAGE
+16. SURFACE WATER DRAINAGE

 Concerns have been raised by local residents concerning existing problems with surface water drainage in the south-west corner of the site.
 As noted above, a flood risk assessment has been submitted which has been considered by the Environment Agency (see comments above) and the Council's Sustainable Drainage Engineer.
 The latter is of the opinion that the report has some shortcomings.
-He has therefore recommended the imposition of the condition (contained in the Recommendation below) to address these shortcomings.
+He has therefore recommended the imposition of a condition (contained in the Recommendation below) to ensure that an appropriate sustainable drainage scheme for the site is provided and maintained.

-16. PLANNING OBLIGATIONS
+17. PLANNING OBLIGATIONS